baransu/bs-react-navigation/README.md

 > Bucklescript bindings to react-navigation

-Many thanks to [@saschatimme](https://github.com/saschatimme) for started work on bindings to react-navigation in the first place.
+Many thanks to [@saschatimme](https://github.com/saschatimme) who started work on bindings to react-navigation in the first place.

 ### Disclaimer